The Man From UNCLE

 than an isolated whisper.
 When the jeep merged onto the H-1 freeway, Illya

-could not determine their route or destination.
-"This always seemed a
+not determine their route or destination.
+"This always seemed a small

 The jeep left the main highway and rumbled